nirtusbro/test/source/definition/IGameEngine.rst

 .. java:method::  void removePlayer(IPlayer player)
    :outertype: IGameEngine

-   Metod za uklanjanje igraca
+   Removes the specified player

-   :param player: Igrac koji se uklanja
+   :param player: The player to be removed

 restartGame
 ^^^^^^^^^^^